 Nidhi has co-authored the following online articles; "What the U.S. Can Learn from India and Brazil About Preventive Health Care," on HBR.org, "Four Social-Change Results That Innovation Labs Deliver," "Poverty's New Home," and "Is Your Nonprofit Built for Sustained Innovation?" on Stanford Social Innovation Review's web site and is featured in the podcast "How to Think About Innovation," on +Acumen: On Leading Change.

-Nidhi is a Board member of The Studyhall Foundation, an Education Foundation focused on women and girls in India.
-As part of this advisory role she has worked with the foundation to scale Digital Studyhall, an organization that uses digital video technology and mobile phones to extend the reach of skilled teachers into underprivileged classrooms in India.
+Nidhi is a board member of the Study Hall Educational Foundation, an education foundation focused on women and girls in India.
+As part of this advisory role she has worked with the foundation to scale Digital Study Hall, which uses digital video technology and mobile phones to extend the reach of skilled teachers into underprivileged classrooms in India.

-Nidhi is fluent in Hindi and holds a Masters in Management Science and Engineering from Stanford University and a Bachelors in Mathematics and a minor in Drama from University of Texas, Austin.
+Nidhi is fluent in Hindi and holds a master's degree in management science and engineering from Stanford University as well as a bachelor's degree in mathematics and a minor in drama from the University of Texas, Austin.